warpstreamlabs/bento/website/docs/components/processors/metric.md

 ### `name`

-The name of the metric to create, this must be unique across all Benthos components otherwise it will overwrite those other metrics.
+The name of the metric to create, this must be unique across all Bento components otherwise it will overwrite those other metrics.

 Type: `string`